woerndlit/blog_woerndli/input/posts/mdca-mde-dropbox-restrictions.md

 ![image.png](.media/img_30.png)

 7\.
-Copy the Login URL and add it as the Identity provider sign\-in URL in the SSO settings of your Dropbox Business account\.
+Copy the Login URL and add it as the Identity provider sign\-in URL in the SSO settings of your Dropbox Business account.

 ![image.png](.media/img_31.png)